gitTerebi/DoomRPG-Rebalance/README.md

 In addition, some of the content (RPG's Skills, Stims, AUG, Auras, etc.) are now the things that need to be applied to survive.
 Especially good Stims when meeting with boss - remember this.

 Among other things, the Adaptive difficulty mode (DoomRLA's stuff) was revised.
 Changed the intensity of the appearance of more complex monsters on the levels.
 In addition, you will be able to adjust it.
-Just go to doomrpg settings -> DoomRLA Monsters and see for yourself (default is 6).
+Just go to DoomRPG Settings -> Doom RLA Monster Pack Options and see for yourself (default is 6).

 And for God's sake, save ammo and credits, you'll need them, and don't forget to take missions in the Outpost.